-- In the 🕒 Treeview right-click on the Thermal loadcase results for Time Step 25 and Set Active - In the Treeview double-click on the Contours layer. - Select the Contour Range tab and ensure that the contour Interval contour is set to 5.0.
-Set the Maximum and Minimum values to 60.0 and 20.0 respectively.
+- In the C Treeview right-click on the Thermal loadcase results for Time Step 25 and Set Active - In the Treeview double-click on the Contours layer. - Select the Appearance tab and for the Classic option press the Set button and set the contour Interval contour to 5.0.
+Set the Maximum and Minimum values to 70.0 and 20.0 respectively.
 Click OK